-Hensher, M and Tisdell, JG and Zimitat, C, 'Too much medicine': Insights and explanations from economic theory and research, Social Science and Medicine, 176 pp. 77-84.
+Hensher, M and Tisdell, JG and Zimitat, C, 'Too much medicine': insights and explanations from economic theory and research, Social Science & Medicine, 176 pp. 77-84.
 ISSN 0277-9536 (2017) [Refereed Article]

 Increasing attention has been paid in recent years to the problem of "too much medicine", whereby patients receive unnecessary investigations and treatments providing them with little or no benefit, but which expose them to risks of harm.
 Despite this phenomenon potentially constituting an inefficient use of health care resources, it has received limited direct attention from health economists.